What is ExecuteUpdate

 }

-In this case, the generated SQL is a bit more complicated:
+In this case, the generated SQL is more complex:

 UPDATE [b]